Utah's Connection to

 Author's Note

-I am a proud Gallaudet University graduate, having graduated in both 1998 and 2000.
-I wanted to express my admiration for Utah's relationship with the university.
-Gallaudet University has been a symbol of inspiration and leadership for the Deaf community in the United States and beyond, serving as a beacon of hope.
+I am proud to have graduated from Gallaudet University, earning my degrees in 1998 and 2000!
+I would like to express my admiration for Utah's connection to the university.
+Gallaudet has been an inspiring force and a leader for the Deaf community, not only in the United States but also around the world.
+It truly serves as a shining beacon of hope!

-I remember being a 14-year-old oral and mainstream Deaf individual living in Montgomery, Alabama when the Deaf President Now (DPN) movement began in 1988.
-At that time, I was unaware of the movement until I saw Greg Hilbok, the president of the Gallaudet Student Body Government and one of the DPN leaders, on ABC's Nightline Special News on March 9, 1988.
-Dr. Elizabeth Zinser, the incoming president of Gallaudet, and Deaf actress Marlee Matlin accompanied him.
-I found it challenging to understand their conversation in American Sign Language (ASL), so I relied on closed captions to grasp the message of the Deaf President Now movement.
-This changed my life and introduced me to the movement that would shape the Deaf community and my future.
+I vividly remember being a 14-year-old Deaf student, both oral and mainstream, in Montgomery, Alabama, when the transformative Deaf President Now (DPN) movement erupted in 1988.
+At the time, I had little awareness of what was unfolding until a pivotal moment during an ABC Nightline Special on March 9, 1988.
+There was Greg Hilbok, the passionate president of the Gallaudet Student Body Government and one of the leaders of DPN, standing alongside Dr. Elisabeth Ann Zinser, the incoming president of Gallaudet, and the talented Deaf actress Marlee Matlin.
+The conversation flowed in American Sign Language (ASL), and I struggled to keep up.
+Fortunately, closed captions guided me through their powerful discourse, and I suddenly grasped the essence of the Deaf President Now movement.
+This moment didn't just inform me; it ignited a connection to a cause that would reshape the landscape for the Deaf community and our collective future.

 |

-You can watch an interview with Gregory Hlibok, Elizabeth Zinser, and Deaf actress Marlee Matlin, who won an Academy Award for her role in "Children of a Lesser God" in 1986.
-This interview aired on ABC's "Nightline," hosted by Ted Koppel, on March 9, 1988.
-Special thanks to Joey Bear, Deaf advocate and popular ASL v-logger, for recording and preserving this video!
+Check out this fascinating interview featuring Gregory Hlibok, Elisabeth Zinser, and the incredible Marlee Matlin, who won an Academy Award in 1986 for her fantastic performance in "Children of a Lesser God."
+The interview aired on ABC's "Nightline" with Ted Koppel on March 9, 1988.
+A big shoutout to Joey Bear, a fantastic Deaf advocate and ASL vlogger, for capturing and preserving this wonderful moment!
+Enjoy watching!

-In 2006, I did not participate in the Unity of Gallaudet Movement because I had already graduated and worked as an accessibility advisor in a local college with two small children.
-Nonetheless, I was captivated and glued by the updates on the blogs and vlogs, a new form of communication for me.
-We, the Deaf Utahns, set up our "Tent City," as shown in the photos at the bottom of this webpage, to show our support for the cause.
-It was a powerful symbol of their unity and determination.
-Their collective strength and resolve inspired me despite my physical absence.
+Back in 2006, I couldn't join the Unity of Gallaudet Movement since I had already graduated and was busy working as an accessibility advisor at a local college while juggling two little ones at home.
+However, I was totally captivated by all the updates coming through blogs and vlogs.
+It was such a new way to connect!
+Here in Utah, we showed our support by setting up our own "Tent City," as you can see in the photos at the bottom of this page.
+It became a vibrant symbol of our unity and determination.
+Even though I wasn't there in person, the collective strength and spirit of the movement left me feeling inspired.

-We extend our gratitude to the UVU Deaf Studies & ASL Interpreting Department for preserving and sharing this video!
+A big thank you to the UVU Deaf Studies & ASL Interpreting Department for making this video available and helping us keep these memories alive!

-We extend our gratitude to the UVU Deaf Studies & ASL Interpreting Department for preserving and sharing this video!
+A big thank you to the UVU Deaf Studies & ASL Interpreting Department for making this video available and helping us keep these memories alive!

 Thank you for taking an interest in this topic.